wijits36/hypercore-power-manager/README.md

 script copies [config.example.yaml](config.example.yaml) as a starting template with inline comments explaining the fields.

-The config has four sections:
+The config has three sections:

 **nut** — Connection details for your NUT server (host, port, UPS name, polling interval).
 If the daemon runs on the same host as the NUT server, use `localhost`.

 **clusters** — A list of HyperCore clusters to manage.
 Each cluster needs its REST API URL and credentials, along with a list of nodes and their IPMI credentials.
 Single-node and multi-node clusters are both supported.
+Use IP addresses instead of hostnames — during a power event, your DNS server may lose power before the UPS is exhausted, making hostnames unresolvable.

 **thresholds** — Battery percentage and estimated runtime thresholds that trigger shutdown, plus the delay between VM shutdown and host power-off (the abort window).
 While on battery, shutdown is triggered when *either* threshold is breached.

-**logging** — Log level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
+Both `battery_percent` and `runtime_seconds` are UPS firmware estimates derived from the same internal voltage curve modeling; they are not independent measurements.
+UPS charge reporting becomes increasingly unreliable as batteries age; in testing, a UPS reported 59% charge and then died moments later.
+The defaults (80% / 600 seconds) are aggressive by design: a false-positive shutdown is recoverable, but a missed shutdown risks data loss. `runtime_seconds` is the only load-aware threshold; it catches scenarios where an undersized UPS shows healthy charge but has very little actual runtime remaining under load.

+The log level defaults to INFO and can be changed with the `--log-level` flag (see [Usage](#usage)).
 Logs go to the systemd journal when running as a service.

 You will need the following credentials before configuring: